luke-zhu/luke-zhu.github.io/content/posts/A-or-B.md

 ---

-Every year while studying for final exams, I find myself doing the calculations to see whether I should aim for an A or study just enough for a B instead.
+Every year while studying for final exams, I find myself doing the calculations for some class to see whether I should aim for an A or study just enough for a B instead (thanks to grade inflation).
 Now that I'm studying abroad in Edinburgh and forced to take every class pass/fail, I've ended up thinking about this question earlier.